lariasromo/ape/Readme.md

  - `kafkaDefaultReader`: Reads from kafka using a `KafkaConfig`, messages with bytes
  - `kafkaAvroReader`: Reads from kafka using a `KafkaConfig` layer, upcoming messages are transformed to objects using a case class as reference
+ - `kafkaJsonCirceReader`: Reads from kafka using a `KafkaConfig` layer, upcoming messages are transformed to objects using a case class as reference
  - `kafkaStringReader`: Reads from kafka using a `KafkaConfig`, upcoming messages are transformed to objects using a case class as reference
  - `s3ParquetReader`: Reads parquet files from S3